 The fundamental UK legislation implementing export controls is the Export Control Act 2002.
 The Act provides authority for the UK government to extend the export controls set forth in the Act through secondary legislation.
-The main piece of secondary legislation under the Act is Export Control Order 2008, which controls the trade and exports of listed military and dual-use items (ie, goods, software and technology that can be used for both civilian and military applications).
-However, the Export Control Order 2008 was amended twice in 2022 by The Export Control (Amendment) Order 2022 and The Export Control (Amendment) (No.2) Order 2022, which came into force on 19 May 2022 and 3 November 202 respectively.
+The main piece of secondary legislation under the Act is Export Control Order 2008, as amended from time to time, and the EU Dual-Use Regulation 428/2009 having been transposed by the Trade etc in Dual-Use Items and Firearms etc (Amendment) (EU Exit) Regulations 2019 into national UK law as a 'retained' EU regulation that controls the trade and exports of listed military and dual-use items (ie, goods, software and technology that can be used for both civilian and military applications).
 The military and dual-use items captured by the Order are known as 'controlled goods' as trading in them is permitted as long as, where appropriate, a licence has been obtained.
 Licences are administered by the UK Export Control Joint Unit (ECJU) within the Department for International Trade (DIT).
 The UK's HM Revenue & Customs, Border Force and Crown Prosecution Service are responsible for enforcing the legislation.